sshoogr/sshoogr/README.md

 ## Overview

-The `groovy-ssh-dsl` is a **Groovy**-based **DSL** library for working with remote **SSH** servers.
-The **DSL** allows connecting, executing remote commands, coping files and directories, creating tunnels in a simple and concise way.
+The `groovy-ssh-dsl` is a **Groovy**-based **DSL** library for working with remote servers through **SSH**.
+The **DSL** allows:

+- connecting
+- executing remote commands
+- copying files and directories
+- creating tunnels in a simple and concise way.

-The library was jointly developed by **Aestas/IT** (http://aestasit.com) and **NetCompany A/S** (http://www.netcompany.com/)
-to support quickly growing operations and hosting department.
+The library was jointly developed by **Aestas/IT** (http://aestasit.com) and **NetCompany A/S** (http://www.netcompany.com/) to support the quickly growing of the company's operations and hosting department.

 ## Usage

-### Creating SshDslEngine instance
+### Creating a SshDslEngine instance

-The library's classes are `SshDslEngine` and `SshOptions`, which obviously need to be imported before the library can be used:
+The main library's classes are `SshDslEngine` and `SshOptions`, which need to be imported before the library can be used:

     import com.aestasit.ssh.dsl.SshDslEngine
     import com.aestasit.ssh.SshOptions

-To create a simple instance of the engine with default options you can just use the following line:
+To create a simple instance of the engine with the default options you can just use the following instruction:

     def engine = new SshDslEngine(new SshOptions())

 ### Basic usage